SalesforceCloudServices/ltng-support-url-hack/README.md

 ![Related List Demo](docs/images/listButtonDemo.gif)

 **Please Note: Generally this is not recommended, as certain cases are not well covered, such as there is no handler for a cancelled create.
-Leaving the user with a Lightning Button - to return.**

-**This does not happen with either the QuickActions or Lightning Actions.**
+Leaving the user with a Lightning Button - to return...
+This does not happen with either the QuickActions or Lightning Actions.**

 ![List Button Cancel](docs/images/listButtonCancel.gif)